 The Graduate Council serves as an appellate body for the appeal process.
-The student who has been placed on probation, suspension, or has been dismissed from graduate studies is the only person who may initiate the appeal process.
-Within sixty (60) calendar days of the date of the notice of probation, suspension, or dismissal, the student shall present a written statement explaining the reasons for the appeal to the chair of the Graduate Council.
-No appeal can be instituted more than sixty (60) calendar days after the notice of probation or dismissal.
+The student who has been placed on suspension from graduate studies is the only person who may initiate the appeal process.
+Within sixty (60) calendar days of the date of the notice of suspension, the student shall present a written statement explaining the reasons for the appeal to the chair of the Graduate Council.
+No appeal can be instituted more than sixty (60) calendar days after the notice of suspension.